HumanBrainED/RheMAP-Surf/preprocessing.md

    These provisional cortical regions were projected into volume space via `wb_command -metric-to-volume-mapping`, allowing alignment with D99 or YRK cortical volumes via ANTs registration and enabling correction for residual inter-template mismatch.

 4. **Volume registration and refined surface warping**:
    The projected cortical volumes were aligned to the target D99 or YRK space using ANTs.
-The resulting warp fields were then used to further warp the original surfaces for fine-grained spatial correspondence.
+The resulting warp fields were then used to further warp the original warped surfaces for fine-grained spatial correspondence.

 5. **Refined re-extraction**:
    The newly warped surfaces were re-compared to the MW-excluded base using a stricter signed distance threshold, yielding refined definitions of cortical (non-MW) vertices.